devassistant/devassistant/docs/user_documentation.rst

 - Create a Django project named ``foo`` in current working directory.
 - Make any necessary adjustments so that you can run the project and start developing right away.
-- The ``-e`` switch will make devassistant register the newly created projects into Eclipse (tries ``~/workspace`` by default, if you have any other, you need to specify it as an argument to ``-e``).
+- The ``-e`` switch will make DevAssistant register the newly created projects into Eclipse (tries ``~/workspace`` by default, if you have any other, you need to specify it as an argument to ``-e``).
 This will also cause installation of Eclipse and PyDev, unless already installed.
-- The ``-g`` switch will make devassistant register the project on Github and push sources there.
-Devassistant will ask you for your Github password the first time you're doing this and then it will create Github API token and new SSH keys, so on any further invocation, this will be fully automatic.
+- The ``-g`` switch will make DevAssistant register the project on Github and push sources there.
+DevAssistant will ask you for your Github password the first time you're doing this and then it will create Github API token and new SSH keys, so on any further invocation, this will be fully automatic.
 Note, that if your system username differs from your Github username, you must specify Github username